About

 Quest University was given the authority to grant degrees from the Province of British Columbia by the Sea to Sky University Act passed in 2002.

-Quest University was accredited by the Degree Quality Assessment Board (DQAB) under the British Columbia Ministry of Advanced Education in 2006, a status renewed in 2011 and 2016 following rigorous reviews of policies and programs.
+Quest University was accredited by the Degree Quality Assessment Board (DQAB) under the British Columbia Ministry of Advanced Education in 2006, a status renewed in 2011, 2016 and 2021 following rigorous reviews of policies and programs.

 Board of Governors